-As with the Windows configuration, choosing valid IP addresses is beyond the scope of this manual, but typically you would want to performance this modification to a computer using private IP addresses in a test lab.
+As with the Windows configuration, choosing valid IP addresses is beyond the scope of this manual, but typically you would want to perform this modification on a computer using private IP addresses in a test lab.

 The ifconfig command can be used to dynamically create virtual network device.
 The following example shows the creating of a single virtual network device: